Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 - A session table is created only after the matching of rules is done, and the packet being handled is the first packet.
 - For every subsequent packet the session table is referred to and updated **Stateful Inspection Mechanism**
 - A session can only be created when the first packet passes the inspection of the firewall.
-Any other packets comi
+Any other packets coming within the same session are also forwarded without being checked.
+Enabled by default
+- If disabled, even if the first packet does not pass, subsequent packets will trigger the creation of a session table as long as they pass

+- A session table will usually contain the following information
+	- Source and Destination IP address
+	- Source and Destination Port number
+	- Protocol (eg TCP)
+	- User (eg. abc)
+	- Application ( eg. Telnet)